Michael Douglas Has ‘Fatal Attraction’ Reunion With Glenn Close After 30 Years

 Although it’s been three decades after Fatal Attraction was released, Michael Douglas and Close have remained close friends after all these years.

-Last year, Michael Douglas talked about Fatal Attraction at the 2016 AARP Awards luncheon, calling the 1987 film “a brave film.”
+Last year, Michael Douglas talked about Fatal Attraction at the 2016 AARP Awards luncheon, calling the 1987 movie “a brave film.”

 Michael Douglas and Glenn Close reunite backstage but more importantly Glenn’s robe pattern is literally her Sunset Blvd. window card pic.twitter.com/rB3OcRRpPo